 In order to help freshmen begin to develop a safe learning community and their capacity for working in groups (a skill necessary for college success and life in general), Fenway staff provides them with the opportunity to take a four-night trip to Thompson Island.
-During the first week of school each fall, freshmen spend time learning about each other's strengths and weaknesses. and the students participate in group activities that help them learn to trust one another and work as a team.
-According to school documentation, many seniors reflect back on this initial freshmen trip as important to their success at Fenway.
+During the first week of school each fall, freshmen spend time learning about each other's strengths and weaknesses, and the students participate in group activities that help them learn to trust one another and work as a team.
+According to school documentation, many seniors reflect back on this initial freshmen trip as important to their BPS student population.
+While Pilot Schools have the same per-pupil resources as other public high schools in Boston, compared to district averages, Pilot Schools have "From the beginning, Fenway explains that college is an expectation." - Fenway High School parent success at Fenway.